stanford-rc/bookstack/README.md

 container image.
 If no new image is found, wait a while and try again.
 At this point, the stack is still running on the older image.

-Run `docker-compose up`, which should trigger a recreation and restart of the Bookstack container.
+Run `docker-compose up -d`, which should trigger a recreation and restart of the Bookstack container.
 Run `docker logs -f bookstack-app` to see logs from DB server start.
 The updated Bookstack service should see that this is an upgrade, and run a schema migration (that covers the `php artisan migrate`